longvv/unscramble_game/assets/sounds/pronunciations/README.md

 # Word Pronunciation Files

-This directory contains MP3 files for word pronunciations used in the Word Scramble Game.
+This directory contains MP3 files for word pronunciations used in the English 4 Kids app.

 ## Adding Pronunciation Files